Least squares after model selection in high-dimensional sparse models: Results on Lasso as an estimator and model selector

 \end{corollary}

-In Lemma \ref{Lemma:Plausible} we established fairly general sufficient conditions for the first three relations in (\ref{SimpleSC}) to hold with high probability as $n$ grows, when the design points $z_1,\ldots,z_n$ were generated as a random sample.
-The remaining relations are mild conditions on the choice of $\alpha$ and the estimation of $\sigma$ that are used in the definition of the data-driven choice (\ref{choice of lambda}) of the penalty level $\lambda$.
+In Lemma~\ref{Lemma:Plausible} we established fairly general sufficient conditions for the first three relations in (\ref{SimpleSC}) to hold with high probability as $n$ grows, when the design points $z_1,\ldots,z_n$ are generated as a random sample.
+The remaining relations are mild conditions on the choice of $\alpha$ and the estimation of $\sigma$ that are used in the definition of the data-driven choice (\ref{choice of lambda}) of the penalty-level $\lambda$.

-It follows from the corollary that provided $\kappa(\cc)$ is bounded away from zero, {lasso} with data-driven penalty estimates the regression function at a near-oracle rate.
-The second part of the corollary generalizes to the nonparametric case the lower bound obtained for {lasso} in \cite{LouniciPontilTsybakovvandeGeer2010}.
+It follows from the corollary that as long as $\kappa(\cc)$ is bounded away from 0, {Lasso} with data-driven penalty estimates the regression function at a near-oracle rate.
+The second part of the corollary generalizes to the nonparametric case the lower bound obtained for {Lasso} by~\cite{LouniciPontilTsybakovvandeGeer2010}.
 It shows that the rate cannot be improved in general.
-We shall use the asymptotic rates of convergence to compare the performance of {lasso} and the post-model selection estimators.
+We use the asymptotic rates of convergence to compare the performance of {Lasso} and the post-model selection estimators.

-\subsection{Model selection properties of {lasso}}
+\subsection{Model selection properties of {Lasso}}

-The main results of the paper do not require the first-step estimators like {lasso} to perfectly select the ``true" oracle model.
-In fact, we are specifically interested in the most common cases where these estimators do not perfectly select the true model.
-For these cases, we will prove that post-model selection estimators such as {ols} post {lasso} achieve near-oracle rates like those of {lasso}.
-However, in some special cases, where perfect model selection is possible, these estimators can achieve the exact oracle rates, and thus can be even better than {lasso}.
-The purpose of this section is to describe these very special cases where perfect model selection is possible.
+Our main results do not require that the first-step estimators like {Lasso} perfectly select the ``true'' oracle model.
+In fact, we are specifically interested in the most common cases, where these estimators do not perfectly select the true model.
+For these cases, we prove that post-model selection estimators such as {OLS} post-{Lasso} achieve near-oracle rates like those of {Lasso}.
+However, in some special cases where perfect model selection is possible, these estimators can achieve the exact oracle rates, and thus can be even better than {Lasso}.
+In this section we describe these very special cases in which perfect model selection is possible. \begin{theorem}[(Some conditions for perfect model selection in nonparametric settings)] Suppose that Condition \textup{\hyperref[conm]{M}} holds.